When it comes to your credit, it’s important to know how you stack up. Do you have good credit? Excellent credit? Poor credit? How can you find out?

 Generally, lenders will have no issues loaning money to someone like you.
 Your good credit score will land you competitive interest rates and low origination fees, though certainly not as good as you could have gotten with a few more points on your score.
 You’ll also have no trouble getting an insurance policy for just about any need, but you should expect your premiums to be somewhat higher than for those with excellent or even very good credit.

-Furthermore, your credit score should not have any negative effect on your ability to get hired, though some employers may pass you by for an equally qualified candidate with a better score.
+Furthermore, your good credit should not have any negative effect on your ability to get hired.

 Fair Credit: Credit Scores Between 650 and 700